Food & Beverage Non Toxic Shopping Guide

 • Fresh fruit with a handful of nuts (e.g., apple slices with almonds)

-• Veggie sticks (carrots, celery, cucumber) with guacamole or hummus
+• Veggie sticks (carrots, celery, cucumber) with guacamole or hummus or homemade ranch

 • Crackers or organic flat pretzels with hummus